DaniilAngle/task_manager/README.md

 │   └── task_views.xml
 ```

+Initially, the module parts were not recognized by Odoo due to missing `__init__.py` files in subdirectories.
+Fixed by adding `__init__.py` files to all subdirectories, ensuring Odoo could load the module correctly.

 ## Functionality Overview

 The module provides a simple task management system with the following features:

 - A `task.manager` model with fields for task name, description, assigned user, due date, priority (low/medium/high), and status (new/in progress/completed).
+- Default values for priority and status fields set to medium and new, respectively.
 - Form and list views for interacting with tasks.
 - User access rights based on group assignments.
 - A Python method to calculate the number of days left until a task’s due date.